TBM volunteers deploy to meet needs after Hurricane Delta

 Featured speakers from the second evening worship service of the Family Gathering, reminded meeting participants that God has called Christians to reach their communities, their state and beyond.

 To do that requires believers to have an intense focus on the mission at hand, said Bedilu Yirga, pastor of Ethiopian Evangelical Baptist Church in Garland.
-Each action they take, every work of ministry they perform must help expand God’s kingdom./p>/p>... [continue]
+Each action they take, every work of ministry they perform must help expand God's kingdom.
+To maximize their impact, Christians must work together in a spirit of unity.

 Hardage: Thank you, Texas Baptists